sofia-shark/engineering-portfolio/01_nonlinear_tire_model/documentation/methodology.md

 rear tire is modelled to reach its grip limit faster at lower slip in absolute force terms, though both axles saturate at the same kappa_sat by construction.

+## Nonlinear Tire Model: Pacejka Magic Formula

+**Purpose:** Replace linear tire model's artificial linear cutoff with a smooth curve exhibiting rise-peak falloff behaviour.

+**Method:** Simplified Magic Formula, where E = 0, D taken directly from constant friction and B derived to match linear tire model's initial slope, given shape factor of C = 1.65.
+The value is taken from the "Tire and Vehicle Dynamics" book by Hans B. Pacejka.

+**Result:** B_front = B_rear = 6.0606.
+D_front = 947.6 N, D_rear = 1112.5 N.
+Peak force occurs at kappa ~0.231 for both axles.

+**Key finding:** Because B was derived as Cx/(C*D), and Cx itself was defined as Fx_max/kappa_sat in linear tire model, the Fx_max terms cancel algebraically, so B depends only on C and kappa_sat.
+It means front and rear end up with identical B despite different loads.